Are you over 18?

 Waste

 - The backing of our bottle labels is collected and recycled through a program with our label provider- when deciding on a new provider for our bottle label contract, the ability to recycle the label backing was one of our key criteria.
+This project has so far diverted 4.2 tonne of waste from landfill.

 - Annual Waste Audits to see if anything is going into landfill that shouldn’t be and also to help us reduce what is going to landfill – for example if a high proportion of our waste is latex gloves we will look for an alternative product that can be recycled or reused.
 This is pretty straightforward.
 You tip all the landfill destined waste for a defined period onto a tarpaulin and work out if it could go somewhere other than the landfill or if we can prevent it coming into the brewery in the first place.
 Its dirty and practical and any business can do it.